christylaguardia/christylaguardia/posts/2018-12-25_A-Return-Visit-from-St-Nicolas.md

 ---
-title: 'Why’d you leave your religion?'
+title: 'A Return Visit from St Nicolas'
 subtitle: '’Twas the night before Christmas for ex-Jehovah’s Witnesses'
-read_time: '2 min'
+read_time: '3 min'
 ---

 Last night, I read A Visit from St Nicolas for the first time.
 In school, my class read this poem practically every year before winter break.
 But as a kid raised Jehovah Witness, I was sent to the library or stuck awkwardly a corner with some Bible literature trying extremely hard not to listen.